Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Obsessive Compulsive Cosmetics Lip Tar ($17; nordstrom.com)

 "This has a creamy and opaque look and feel for when you really want that texture," says celebrity makeup artist Scott Barnes, the man behind Jennifer Lopez's infamous glow and signature glamorous makeup.
-"Liquid lipstick tends to last longer than a traditional lipstick because it dries down to a matte formula that stays on," he adds.
+"Liquid lipstick tends to last longer than a traditional lipstick because it dries down to a matte formula that stays on."

 _______________________________________________________________________________